tkuriyama/hsom/README.md

 ### Outputting to File

-**Midi**
+**MIDI**

-Using Euterpea, instead of `play` and its variants, `writeMidi` can be used to output a MIDI file instead.
+* Using Euterpea, instead of `play` and its variants, `writeMidi` can be used to output a MIDI file instead.

 **MP3**

-FluidSynth can convert MIDI files to MP3 (via an intermediate encoding of WAV).
+* FluidSynth can convert MIDI files to MP3 (via an intermediate encoding of WAV).
 See [this gist](https://gist.github.com/tkuriyama/ac11ceeb409ed228256a7a8f193ac0ad) for a sample bash script, to be run like `midi2mp3 filename.midi`.

 <hr>